subhash2000/Social-media-app-analytics/README.md

 1. Install dependencies: `npm install`
 2. Set up environment variables: Create a `.env` file and configure as specified in the provided template.
+3. We have added mysql schema in `social-media-analyzer-service.sql` file, please run these queries in your mysql server.
-3. Run the application: `nodemon start`.
+4. Run the application: `nodemon start`.
 We are using this package only for dev purpose.

 ## Future Improvements